Updated by Membership Vote September 14 , 2022.

 ARTICLE I NAME, LOCATION AND FISCAL YEAR

 Section 1.1 Name.
-The name by which the corporation shall be known is: the Massachusetts Association of Council on Aging and Senior Center Directors, Inc., referred to as MCOA.
+The name by which the corporation shall be known is: the Massachusetts Association of Councils on Aging and Senior Center Directors, Inc., also doing business as the Massachusetts Councils on Aging and referred to as MCOA.

 Section 1.2 Location.
 The mailing address for MCOA shall be on file with the Commonwealth of Massachusetts.